christianjensenv/christianjensenv.github.io/essays/Javascript-is-awesome.md

   checkSign(10);
 ```

 I think this type of structure we learned from code camp is interesting as it allows us to shorten a function significantly.
 It's good for fast function making, and in difficult WOD's, every second counts.
+Javascript overall feels more relaxed than Java or any language we've learned so far.
+They always say that programmers are lazy, which is why I feel that JS is fun to use, and still has alot of tricks for me to learn.